-If you share your Windows 11 PC with others, each person usually has their own user account.
-This keeps files, settings, and apps separate for everyone.
+Do you share your Windows 11 computer with other people?
+Each person can have their own user account.
+This keeps everyone’s files, settings, and apps separate and private.

-Sometimes, you might have a user account that’s no longer needed.
-You can delete that account to free up space and keep your PC tidy.
+Sometimes you might have a user account that you no longer need.
+When this happens, you can delete that account.
+Why would you do this?
+Deleting old accounts helps free up space and keeps your computer organized and clean.

 Important: You must be signed in as an administrator to delete user accounts.
-Also, you cannot delete an account that is currently signed in — you’ll need to sign out of that account first.
+What happens if you try to delete an account while someone is using it?
+You cannot delete an account that is currently signed in.
+That person must sign out first.

 For official information, see Manage User Accounts in Windows – Microsoft Support.